hamza-m-masood/multiterm-astro/src/content/posts/the-authorization-server.md

 **3.2** Firstly, when the `/authorize` endpoint is called, the authorization server finds out which client made the request.
 Typically, the client passes its identifier in the `client_id` parameter and its redirect URI in the `redirect_uri` parameter.

 **3.3** Once the client ID has been parsed by the authorization server, the authorization server must determine if the client exists in its database of predefined clients.
 If the client does not exist, an error is emitted such as `{error: 'Unknown client'}`.
 A classic check is to see if the `client_id` and `redirect_uri` that was passed in by the client, match what is already stored in the authorization server's database.
 Since only checking the `client_id` could lead to security gaps, all the current communication is being done on the public front channel.
-This can be seen in figure 3 with the client sending the following payload to the authorization server:
+The client sends the following payload to the authorization server:

 ```JSON
 {